Deb Fischer: Gun access

 After the 2016 Orlando nightclub shooting, Fischer said any legislative proposals to restrict people on the terrorist watchlist from buying guns would not stop mass shootings.
 She said that preventing self-radicalization was more important than restricting gun access.

 Health care

-Fischer supports repealing the Affordable Care Act (Obamacare) and has voted accordingly.
+Fischer supports repealing the Affordable Care Act (also known as Obamacare) and has voted accordingly.

 LGBTQ rights

 In June 2020, Fischer expressed support for the Supreme Court decision in Bostock v.
 Clayton County that "extended Civil Rights Act protections to gay, lesbian and transgender workers", saying, "It's important that we recognize that all Americans have equal rights under our Constitution.
 I'm fine with it."
 She voted against the Respect for Marriage Act, which protects same-sex marriage.

 2020 presidential election

 Before the January 6, 2021, United States Electoral College vote count, Fischer announced that she would vote to certify the election results.
 She was on Capitol Hill to participate in the count when Donald Trump supporters stormed the U.S. Capitol.
 During the attack, Fischer tweeted: "These rioters have no constitutional right to harm law enforcement and storm our Capitol.
 We are a nation of laws, not some banana republic.
 This must end now."

 On May 28, 2021, Fischer voted against creating an independent commission to investigate the 2021 United States Capitol attack.
 In January 2024, she endorsed Trump's 2024 presidential election campaign.